 It seems like lately I’m trying to hold back time.

 Maybe it’s the realization that my baby is no longer a baby.
-Yes, I know she will always be my baby, but she’s a junior this year, and I’m starting to realize sooner than I blink, she’ll need to be headed off to college and living life on her on terms.
+Yes, I know she will always be my baby, but she’s a senior this year, and I’m starting to realize sooner than I blink, she’ll need to be headed off to college and living life on her on terms.
 For this, it means, I need to make sure she has everything she needs to successfully spread her wings.
 There are a few life skills she needs to learn.
 Maybe you’re in the same boat as I am.
 Reality has hit that sooner than you care to admit, your child will be leaving home.
 Here are a few things she needs to learn during her middle school years.

 - How to wash and iron clothes.
 Maybe it was looking at the huge mound of clothes that needed to be washed that brought sudden clarity to me, but a few years ago, it hit me my daughter is perfectly capable of washing and ironing, even if it’s just her own clothes for now.
 Lord knows allowing her to do this has been a blessing to me.

 - How to tell time.
 Along those same lines, by middle school kids need to also know how to tell time, and not just with the clock on their phone.
 Call me old school, but I think they need to learn to tell time with an analog clock.
+If you’re having trouble, there are plenty of YouTube videos.

 - How to feed themselves.
 Whether it’s packing a lunch or getting their own breakfast, by middle school, kids should have some autonomy on how to feed themselves without having to rely on you to figure it out.
 One of my Facebook friends once said she taught her kid how to cook one meal for breakfast, lunch and dinner.
 That works for me.